desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

   NS record set, the hostname prefixed with the label `_boot` is one of the Bootstrapping Domains for the Child Zone.

+Bootstrapping Zone
+: The zone which is authoritative for a given Bootstrapping Domain.

 Signaling Name
 : A Bootstrapping Domain prefixed with a label derived from the Child zone's name.